- Location London, UK

 - Area 16,000m²/172,220ft²

 - Client City and Docklands Property Group

-Our proposals include two public outdoor terraces – one with an excellent view of the bridges – as well as an avenue of trees along Scrubs Lane, a key connector route.
+The scheme design references local materials and textures, including the panels, rivets and metalwork of two nearby turn-of-the-century bridges, and the brickwork and windows of local warehouses.
+The central yard is a nod to neighbouring industrial yards.
+Our proposals also include an avenue of trees along Scrubs Lane, a key connector route.
 This high-quality landscaping will help animate the site and transform it into a lively, sought-after destination.

 Our aim is to unify the currently fragmented streetscape of Scrubs Lane and to establish a vibrant and thriving community in what will be an exceptionally well-connected location.”